3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

 • you can fund up to $100,000 in combination with the funeral trust

-• money left over from your funeral goes to your beneficiaries, not your gross estate
+• money left over from your funeral goes to your designated beneficiary, not your gross estate

 The Estate Planning Trust works the same way.
 The cost of the trust is free.
 You just need to be aware of the 5 -year Medicaid look back for nursing home spend-down.